 For dessert, enjoy this easy peach cobbler recipe.

 Yes!
+Stewed tomatoes are freezer safe.
 They freeze quite well for up to 3 months.
-You can either freeze stewed tomatoes in a mason jar with a lid or freeze them flat in freezer storage bags and stack them in your freezer.
+You can either freeze stewed tomatoes in a mason jar with a lid (or an airtight container of your choice) or freeze them flat in freezer storage bags and stack them in your freezer.

 This stewed tomatoes recipe is not gluten-free due to using toasted bread for texture.
 You can try using gluten-free bread instead of regular but may need to adjust the amount you use.

 If your stewed tomato texture is too thin, you need to stew them longer in order to remove more moisture.
 If you’ve stewed them down, allowed them to cool slightly, and they are still too thin, you can thicken them with cornstarch.

 - 1 T unsalted butter or oil for sauteing